cloudutsukpilot/personal_copilot/ChatGPT_Prompt.md

 ```

-- I am currently using base model for whisperai, which is not transcribing the english in indian accent.
-Which model should i use to better transcription?
-The transcription Please keep this context in memery as the following questions will be related to this project.
+- Please keep this context in memery as the following questions will be related to this project.
+- Question: The transcribed text from mistral model is being passed to mistral model and suggestion are returned.
+Suggestions are also being printed to the console output, but not to the web UI